ben-ghirardani/quiz/Notes.md

 *** possible to create an animation effect that pulses colour to show that something is an option to click?

-7) change onClick from just button to the whole containing component, button and text.

 9) disabled buttons are displaying normally, need to differentiate

-10) remove Button completely?!